Pagani Huayra: BC

 Pagani planned to make 20 units of the Huayra BC, which were all sold out.
-In reality, Pagani drastically overproduced the Huayra BC, producing 30 units instead of the promised 20, to the irritation of some owners.
+In reality, Pagani slightly overproduced the Huayra BC, producing 30 units instead of the promised 20, to the irritation of some owners.

-Huayra Roadster
+Roadster

 After 2 years of development, the Huayra Roadster was officially unveiled at the 2017 Geneva Motor Show.

-The over-all appearance of the car has changed, with the most obvious being the removable top (hence the Roadster name).
+The overall appearance of the car has changed, with the most obvious being the removable top (hence the Roadster name).
 This part of the vehicle is also its key element.
 The design of the rear is also different, with new eyelid-like fixed flaps that continue with the design and eventually end on the rear lights.
 The rear engine cover also has a new shape to adapt to the roadster form and now has vents for efficient cooling.
 The wheels are unique and specifically constructed for the car.
 The car has conventional doors instead of the Gull-wing doors of the coupé as they are impossible to fit on an open top car while maintaining the low weight.

 The vehicle utilises the same twin-turbocharged M158 V12 engine as the coupé, but it now has a total power output of 764 PS at 6,200 rpm and 1000 Nm of torque at 2,400 rpm.
 All of this power is delivered to the rear wheels via a 7-speed automated manual transmission by Xtrac.
 The car now uses a hydraulic and electronic activation system with carbon synchronizers.
 Bosch has also contributed in the construction of the car and the car uses their ECU system.
 The weight is now 70 kg lighter, for a total of 1,280 kg, making it the first roadster lighter than the coupe version.
 Only 100 will be made, all of which have already been sold.
 The tyre supplier is Pirelli, with P-Zero tyres.
 The tyre have a white narrow outline, resembling those of an F1 race car.
 Pagani has also used a new material for the Roadster called carbon triax, which is a tri-axis fiberglass meshed with carbon-fibre power bands.

 Pagani states that the car produces 1800 lbs of downforce or 1.8 lateral G-force.
-However, this figure is unproven, but if true, Pagani will have set a new record.
+This figure is unproven, but if true, Pagani will have set a new record.